abhishek9sharma/sarathi/README.md

 You can generate docstrings for your python code using the below commands.

 - Run `sarathi docstrgen -f /scratchpad/ghmount/sarathi/src/sarathi/utils/formatters.py`.
 This command analyze the methods in the file passed and generates docstrings for functions if they do not exist.
 - Run `sarathi docstrgen -d /scratchpad/ghmount/sarathi/src/sarathi/`.
-This command analyze the methods in alls files presend in the directory specified and generates docstrings for functions if they do not exist.
+This command analyzes the methods in all files presend in the directory specified and generates docstrings for functions if they do not exist.

 ## Helpul references